Install properly lapped flashing around window and door openings to direct water out, not into the wall cavity.

 Unless a home owner is pursuing a deep energy retrofit that involves removal of the cladding to add exterior insulation, window and door retrofits often do not address water management of the rough opening, apart from simply caulking the new window or door to the existing trim, which is left in place.
 While not best practice, this limited type of window retrofit (which does not address the rough opening) is often carried out successfully, especially if the trim is painted and in good condition, the sill trim is sloped to the exterior, and the wall retains its ability to dry after the retrofit.
 The risk of water problems such as leaking and rot increases at windows with high exposure to wind and rain, damaged or improperly sloped sills, and when the wall’s ability to dry is decreased (with the addition of cavity insulation, for example).
 Figure 1 shows a new window installed in a wall with a failed rotting window sill.
 Air and water leakage will likely soon occur around this window if it hasn’t already started.

-Best practice when replacing windows is to remove the trim and flash the rough opening for drainage and durability per the concepts outlined in the Scope and Description tabs.
+The best practice when replacing windows is to remove the trim and flash the rough opening for drainage and durability per the concepts outlined in the Scope and Description tabs.
 There are several Solution Center guides describing measures that can be taken to improve water management, comfort, and energy efficiency with windows, ranging from repair and refurbishment to adding storm windows, to full replacement.
 Also see the report “Measure Guideline: Wood Window Repair, Rehabilitation, and Replacement” by Building Science Corporation.

 How to Flash Existing Windows and Doors